 - Nursing Home eTool.
 OSHA, (2000).
 Assists employers and employees in identifying and controlling the hazards associated with nursing homes and residential care facilities.

-- Guidelines for Nursing Homes: Ergonomics for the Prevention of Musculoskeletal Disorders.
+- Guidelines for Nursing Homes: Ergonomics for the Prevention of Musculoskeletal Disorders (PDF).
 OSHA, (Revised 2009).
-Also available as a 761 KB PDF.
 These guidelines provide recommendations for nursing home employers to help reduce the number and severity of work-related musculoskeletal disorders (MSDs) in their facilities.

 - Safe Lifting and Movement of Nursing Home Residents.
 US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication, No. 2006-117, (2006, November).
 This guide is intended for nursing home owners, administrators, nurse managers, safety and health professionals, and workers who are interested in establishing a safe resident lifting program.
 This guide also presents a business case to show that the investment in lifting equipment and training can be recovered through reduced workers' compensation expenses and costs associated with lost and restricted work days.